Web Typography: Five Easy Pieces

 #1.
 Font Size

-16px is a good baseline, comfortable for extended reading.
+18px is comfortable for extended reading, because it’s about equal to 12pt on a printed page.
 Treat 14px as the minimum, reserving it for auxiliary copy like captions and buttons.

 #2.
 Line Width

-This text has a max width of 75ch.
+This text has a max width of 65ch.

 #3.
 Line Height